-Career opportunities are wide ranging and the present shortage of practising engineers in the fields of renewable energy systems should lead to an increased demand from industry in future years.
-Students on these programmes in the past have been successful in seeking employment as engineering personnel with renown organisations such as Alstom, EDF Suez Energy UK, National Grid, Kellogg's Co. of Great Britain Ltd, Kronospan Ltd, Magnox Ltd to name a few.
+Career opportunities are wide ranging and the present shortage of practising engineers in the fields of aeronautical, automotive, electrical, electronics, mechanical, manufacturing engineering and renewable energy systems should lead to an increased demand from industry in future years.
+Students on these programmes in the past have been successful in seeking employment as engineering personnel with renown organisations such as Airbus, Alstom, EDF Suez Energy UK, Jaguar Cars Ltd, J C Bamford Excavators Limited (JCB), Kellogg's Co. of Great Britain Ltd, Kronospan Ltd, Magnox Ltd, Siemens, Toyota Motor Manufacturing Ltd, to name a few.